 In personal settings, for example, a passive-aggressive person might repeatedly make excuses to avoid certain people as a way of expressing their dislike or anger toward those individuals.

-An example of passive-aggressive behavior in a marriage would be asking your spouse to empty the dishwasher, having them tell you they will, then never doing it or doing it at the last minute.
+An example of passive-aggressive behavior in a marriage might look like this: You ask them to empty the dishwasher.
+They tell you they will, but then they either don't or wait until the last minute to do it (and only after you repeatedly remind them).
 Or they may respond with a sarcastic comment such as, "Why yes, I'd love to empty the dishwasher for you."

 Effects of Passive-Aggressive Behavior

-When someone is passive-aggressive, it can negatively affect their relationships.
+Passive-aggressive behavior can have a *serious* negative effect on relationships.
 Since they don't openly voice their feelings, the people they interact with may not understand why they're getting the silent treatment or why their requests are being ignored.
 This creates confusion about what is going on.

 Over time, these behaviors can take a toll on the relationship.
 The passive-aggressive person's partner may start to get tired of asking several times to do something or they may start to resent the sarcastic responses.
 This can create a wedge.